-Samples were selected from a wide variety of situations to fully define the relationship of maturity to age and Sampled were 1,486 perch, 35 to 300 mm total growth. length, which had completed 1 to 8 growing seasons.
+Samples were selected from a wide variety of situations to fully define the relationship of maturity to age and Sampled were 1,486 perch, 35 to 300 mm total length, which had completed 1 to 8 growing seasons.
 Many of the fish were of known age; the ages of others were estimated from their scales.
-Some size groups and age groups were sampled more intensively than others to obtain better stratified estimates of the ratio of mature to immature females.
-Samples were collected by electrofishing and angling, and to a much lesser extent by gill netting and pond draining, from late September to mid-May, 1965 to 1984.
-Maturity ratios derived from comparable electrofishing and collections did not differ significantly (95% angling confidence level); consequently samples collected by all four methods were pooled.
+Some size groups and groups were sampled more intensively than others to obtain better stratified estimates of the ratio of mature Samples were collected by electrofishing immature females. and angling, and to a much lesser extent by gill netting and pond draining, from late September to mid-May, 1965 to 1984.
+Maturity ratios derived from comparable electrofishing collections did not differ significantly (95% confidence level); consequently samples collected by four methods were pooled.